 In short, Another French False Flag? is a book by the fearless for the fearless.
 It goes a long way toward countering the onslaught of war propaganda that passes for news today.
 In doing so, it stands as a great resource in the quest for global peace.

-Posted by Kevin Barrett on June 15, 2016, With 5620 Reads Filed under Paris Attacks 2015.
+Posted by Kevin Barrett on June 15, 2016, With 5634 Reads Filed under Paris Attacks 2015.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.